 One of Roscrea's strongest assets is its scenery.
-It is geographically located in a valley between the Slieve Bloom and the Devil's Bit Mountains.
-It functions as an inland gateway to the Shannon Region.
+The architectural heritage of Roscrea Castle, It is geographically located in a valley between Damer House, St. Cronan's gateway, the Round the Slieve Bloom and the Devil's Bit Mountains.
+Tower and Black Mills, Rosemary Square, all It functions as an inland gateway to the Shannon provide a unique backdrop to the town's public realm.
+Aspects of the town such as the traditional Region. shopfronts on Main Street, Rosemary street and Castle street offer significant potential for renovation.

 With steep topography, the Town Centre has impressive views south, down the valley created by the River to the Parkmore neighbourhood on a hill.
-It also has long-ranging views out to the rolling landscape from various high points, to the west from the Railway bridge, to the north from Grove street.
+It also has long-ranging views out to the The river offers huge potential to enhance the rolling landscape from various high points, to the scenery and setting of Roscrea.
+It could be west from the Railway bridge, to the north from addressed with a series of public pockets of Grove street. space, outdoor rooms, to enhance its setting.